ESR-LSRI/2023_NoahL/dailyLogbook.md

 ### Next Steps
 Improve the algorithm to remove outliers.
 Note: I made another algorithm that removes outliers based on quartile, which doesn't work either.
+Note: I realized its probably just a storm causing those so I shouldn't try to remove them.